bcgov/mssql-csv-import-tool/README.md

 ```
 mssql-import [-h] -f FILENAME -t TABLE [-e {TEST,PROD}] [-d]

-Clean and verify CSV file, bulk import to temporary table and then,
-merge temporary table with destination table.
+Clean and verify CSV file, import to a temporary table and merge the temporary table with destination
+table.
+If the source file includes dates the format must be declared with either --month_first or
+--day_first (version: 0.19)

 optional arguments:
   -h, --help            show this help message and exit